-- 1. Member States shall lay down the rules on penalties applicable to infringements of the obligations pursuant to Chapters II and V of this Regulation by providers of relevant information society services within their competence under their jurisdiction and shall take all the necessary measures to ensure that they are implemented in accordance with Article 27. - The pPenalties shall be effective, proportionate and dissuasive.
-Member States shall, by [Date of application of this Regulation], notify the Commission of those rules and of those measures and shall notify it, without delay, of any subsequent amendments affecting them. - 2.
-Member States shall ensure that the maximum amount of fines that may be penalties imposed for an a failure to comply with an obligation laid down in Chapters II and V infringement of this Regulation shall be not exceed 6 % of the annual worldwide income or global turnover of the providers concerned in the preceding financial business year of the provider.
-3. Member States shall ensure that the maximum amount of the fine that may be imposed Penalties for the supply of incorrect, incomplete or misleading information, failure to reply or rectify incorrect, incomplete or misleading information or and failure to submit to an on-site inspection shall be not exceed 1% of the annual income or worldwide global-turnover of the preceding business year of the provider or the other person concerned in the preceeding financial year-referred to in Article 27. - Member States shall ensure that the maximum amount of a periodic penalty payment shall be not exceed 5 % of the average daily worldwide global turnover or income of the provider or the other person referred to in Article 27 in the preceding financial year per day, calculated from the date specified in the decision concerned. - 45.
-Member States shall ensure that the competent authorities, when deciding whether to impose a penalty and when determining the type and level of penalty, account is taken of all relevant circumstances, including: - (a) the nature, gravity and duration of the infringement; - (b) whether the infringement was intentional or negligent; - (c) any previous infringements by the provider or the other person; - (d) the financial strength of the provider or the other person;
+1. Member States shall lay down the rules on penalties applicable to infringements of the obligations pursuant to Chapters II and V of this Regulation by providers of relevant information society services within their competence under their jurisdiction and shall take all the necessary measures to ensure that they are implemented in accordance with Article 27.

+The pPenalties shall be effective, proportionate and dissuasive, taking into account the risk categorisation of services laid down in Article 5(2).
+Member States shall, by [Date of application of this Regulation], notify the Commission of those rules and of those measures and shall notify it, without delay, of any subsequent amendments affecting them.

+- 2. Member States shall ensure that the maximum amount of fines that may be penalties imposed for an a failure to comply with an obligation laid down in Chapters II and V infringement of this Regulation shall be not exceed 6 % of the annual worldwide income or global turnover of the providers concerned in the preceding financial business-year of the provider.
+3. Member States shall ensure that the maximum amount of the fine that may be imposed Penalties for the supply of incorrect, incomplete or misleading information, failure to reply or rectify incorrect, incomplete or misleading information or worldwide global-turnover of the preceding business year of the provider or the other person concerned in the preceding financial year referred to in Article 27. - 34.
+Member States shall ensure that the maximum amount of a periodic penalty payment shall be not exceed 5 % of the average daily worldwide global-turnover or income of the provider or the other person referred to in Article 27 in the preceding financial year per day, calculated from the date specified in the decision concerned. - 45.
+Member States shall ensure that the competent authorities, when deciding whether to impose a penalty and when determining the type and level of penalty, account is taken of all relevant circumstances, including: - (a) the nature, gravity and duration of the infringement; - (b) whether the infringement was intentional or negligent; - (c) any-previous infringements by the provider or the other person; - (d) the financial strength of the provider or the other person;

-^{66 &}lt;u>PCY comment: copied word for word from Art.
+69 PCY comment: copied word for word from Art.
 52 of the DSA (except paragraph 4 that is taken from the TCO Regulation).